sudofolk/disjack/README.md

 ## Issues
 1. The code is executed more than once on launch.
+Prawlly threads...
 2. A Discord update would kill persistence, there has to be a workaround.